Kamilcuk/nomad-tools/README.md

 same with docker.
 The rules of copying a file vs directory are meant to be in-line with `docker cp` documentation.

-`nomadtools cp` uses some special syntax for specifying from which allocation/task exactly do you want to copy by using colon `:`.
+`nomad-tools cp` uses some special syntax for specifying from which allocation/task exactly do you want to copy by using colon `:`.
 The number of colons in the arguments determines the format.
 The colon can be escaped with slash `\` in the path if needed.